Resolving Differences in a Relationship

 It is easy to look at couples who have the non-conflict pattern as being healthier as they look like they aren’t fighting but in fact this is just as problematic as the first style as the issues are not being addressed and this slowly corrodes the relationship.
 The first is like fire and the second is like rust - they are both destructive.

 Emotionally Focused Therapy aims at helping couples develop a more effective mechanism for resolving differences.
-This will not only allow them to resolve their current issues but will mean they can resolve whatever differences or issues arise in the future.
+This will not only allow partners to resolve their current issues but will mean they can resolve whatever differences or issues arise in the future.
+What does it involve?
+Here are the steps an Emotionally Focused Therapist will take you through to build this new, more effective way of resolving differences: